jbostoen/iTop-custom-extensions/wip/extensions/jb-ticket-merge/readme.md

 ** retrofit from target object to merged objects: copy (attributes), copy_head (most recent case log entry)

 * add callers from merged Tickets on the related contacts tab of the target Ticket.
 This allows Notifications to be sent to everyone linked to this Ticket.
+* add description from merged Tickets as a case log entry (for example in public_log).

 ## Out of scope
 Ideas which will only get implemented when sponsored:
 * merge Tickets into new Ticket instead of existing one
+* merge different class of Tickets into one
 * detailed history track (which log entries, linked sets, attachments, ... were merged and from which original Ticket?)